nyh3/tp/docs/team/heart-of-n1.md

 #### What it does:

-Added exception handling for extremely long user inputs.
-Where users will be prompted with an error message.
-As well as an exception which handles user inputs where classes last overnight.
-Now classes are only allowed to start after midnight and end before 11pm.
+Implemented exception handling for lengthy inputs and overnight classes.
+Classes are now restricted from midnight to 11pm.

 **6. J-unit Tests for Timetable Class**